itmattersprin/itmattersprin.github.io/_papers/isti_inproceedings_2022.md

    - "Bernhard Steffen"
 booktitle: "Proceedings of the 11th International Symposium on Leveraging Applications of Formal Methods, Verification and Validation (ISoLA'22)"
 optbooktitle: "ISoLA"
-title: "{An Experimental Toolchain for Strategy Synthesis with Spatial Properties}"
+title: "An Experimental Toolchain for Strategy Synthesis with Spatial Properties"
 author:
    - "D. Basile"
    - "M. H. ter Beek"